Kalidomra/AdamNet-Drive-Emulator/README.md

 How it works:

 Place up to 100 files in the root of a FAT32 SD card.
 These need to be in the DSK format commonly found on the web.
 On startup of the Arduino there is no mounted file.
 Scroll though the files using the up and down keys.
-Mount the currently selected file with the right key.
+Unmount or mount the currently selected file with the right key.
 Unmount with the left key.
-The currently mounted file is shown on the top row.
-The select key will change the current device number and save to eeprom.
-You will need to reset the Adam on device number change.
+The currently mounted file for the drive is shown on the top row.
+The select key will change the current drive.